Tanvik-hub/Kaggle-Capstone-Project/README.md

 Writing Loop :	LoopAgent	Uses a drafter and critic to iteratively refine the resume summary.
 File Saver :	LlmAgent	Manages the final output and persists files to disk.

+# The Design Patterns
+ - The system leverages three core agentic patterns:The Coordinator Pattern (skillbridge_coordinator):
+ A central sequential agent that manages the macro-lifecycle of the request: Research $\rightarrow$ Analysis $\rightarrow$ Writing $\rightarrow$ Saving.The Sequential Pattern (analysis_team): A pipeline where the output of one agent (gap_analyst) becomes the direct input context for the next (study_planner).The Iterative Refinement Pattern (writing_loop): A "Generator-Critic" loop where a writer drafts content and a critic scores it.
+If the score is below 9/10, the feedback is fed back into the writer for another attempt.

 ## Installation & Setup
  ##  Prerequisites